 Options That Suit Your Lifestyle

-The best top-load washer gives you more control over your laundry.
-Some offer extras such as vibration reduction, which keeps your laundry room quieter, an important consideration if your laundry room is in a central location in your home.
-Others include child locks for added safety; others give you the choice of the speed at which your clothes spin, so you can wring out as much water as possible, which reduces the time it takes to dry your clothes.
-A few models give you steam, stain and prewash settings, touchscreen controls and more.
+Some top-load washers have extras such as vibration reduction, which reduces noise, an important consideration if your laundry room is in a central location in your home.
+Others include child locks for added safety, and still others let you choose spin speed to wring out as much water as possible.
+A few models have steam, stain and prewash settings; touchscreen controls; and more.

-Once you choose the top-load washing machine that fits your household, you're going to need a dryer, too, so be sure to read our reviews and recommendations about the best clothes dryers.
-If you’re in the market for a combination washer and dryer, look at our reviews on the best washer and dryer combos.
-Since many top-load washers share the same features and functionality, differentiating between them can be tricky.
-Our buying guide will help you narrow your choices and find the one that is the right size and fits your lifestyle.
+Once you choose a washing machine, you're going to need a dryer, too, so be sure to read our recommendations for the best clothes dryers.
+If you’re in the market for a combination washer and dryer, we’ve also reviewed some of the best washer and dryer combos.
+Since many top-load washers have the same features and functionality, differentiating between them can be tricky.
+Read our individual reviews to narrow your choices and find a machine that is the right size and fits your lifestyle.